Engineering Case Study

 - CloudFront + WAF edge protection

-- S3 artifact storage utilities
+- S3 artifact storage

 System Snapshot